hg1722/fashionista/README.md

 We also trained several models on the [Fashion Product Images dataset ](https://www.kaggle.com/paramaggarwal/fashion-product-images-dataset) which contains 44,000 images of fashion products scraped from various e-commerce websites.

 The images are labeled by features such as gender, category, base color, season, usage, etc. We utilized two variations of the dataset, with one containing low-resolution images (60px by 80px) and another contained higher-resolution images (1800px x 2400px).
-Below is a feature breakdown of the dataset, based on
+Below is a breakdown of the dataset, based on master category of fashion item, subcategory, and base color of the item.

 ![enter image description here](https://i.imgur.com/NrmA5YN.png)